AllanLitLam/SampleCaseStudyCyclistic/README.md

 My analysis revealed two significant behavioral patterns:

 1. I found that casual customers ride for a significantly longer average duration (77 minutes) compared to annual subscribers (12 minutes).
-My analysis using a Gamma regression model confirmed this, showing that being an annual subscriber is associated with a 64% decrease in ride duration (p<0.001).
+My analysis using a Gamma regression model confirmed this, showing that being an annual subscriber is associated with a 64% decrease in ride duration,_p_<0.001.

 2. However, the annual subscribers took significantly more ride trips on average (720,313) than casual customers (71,526).
-I used a Poisson regression model to confirm this, showing that annual subscribers took about 10.07 times more trips than casual customers (p < .001).
+I used a Poisson regression model to confirm this, showing that annual subscribers took about 10.07 times more trips than casual customers,_p_< .001.

+3. Moreover, casual customers also tended to ride for a longer average duration on weekends (Saturday, Sunday) compared to weekdays (Monday - Friday).
+However, annual members showed consistent ride duration across all days of the week.
+An ANOVA analysis supported this, revealing an interaction between user type and days of the week on average ride length, _F_(6, 790340) = 876.96, _p_< .001.

 Therefore, casual customers took more valuable ride trips than annual subscribers.
-Fewer trips, but each with a longer ride duration.
+Fewer trips, but each with a longer ride duration, especially on weekdays.

 ---